SPATA31H1

+Not much has been reported about the function of the this protein, though it is found in the extracellular exosome and nucleus.

 68 orthologs are known for this gene, including in mice and sheep, but no paralogs have been found.

 Gene

 The C2orf16 isoform 2 is a 6.2 kb, 1 exon gene at locus 2p23.3, and contains P-S-E-R-S-H-H-S repeats on the C-terminal side of the gene from amino acid 1,559 to 1,903.
 These repeats appear to have arisen from a transposable element.
 Primates show more P-S-E-R-S-H-H-S repeats than other mammalian orthologs do.

 Expression

 C2orf16 is found to be highly expressed in the testes and a retinoic acid and mitogen-treated human embryonic stem cell line, but is not known to be expressed differently in age or disease phenotypes.
 C2orf16 is also seen to have high expression in the pre-implantation embryo from the 4-cell embryo stage to the blastocyst stage.

 C2orf16 is not seen to have rapamycin sensitive expression.
 C2orf16 is also seen to significantly increase expression in c-MYC knockdown breast cancer cells.